jchannon/koa-statelessauth/README.md

 #Koa StatelessAuth

-This is a stateless auth library for koa.
+This is a stateless auth library for `koa`.
 If there is no `Authorization` header or if is empty it will return `401` status code.
-The library accepts a validation object with a `validate` function.
+The library accepts a validator object with a `validate` function.
 Pass in your own object to determine how it validates.
+You can also pass in an optional `options` object that can define paths to ignore and therefore `yield` to the next function without validating the request.

 ##Usage